 How many programs are on your pay TV plan that you don't watch?
 Your introductory or honeymoon period might have lapsed, so you can now ask yourself if you're really getting what you pay for with regards to your pay TV usage.
 There are nearly 20 channels you can now access for free so perhaps see if you can live without it for a few months or downsize your plan.

 Compare your insurances

 There are so many household insurances these days.
 Doing some research to find a cheaper insurer could be the best investment of time you make this year.
 There's private health insurance, car insurance, home & contents insurance, life insurance and income protection insurance too.

 Compare saving accounts

 Do you have money in the bank that is earning you little to no interest?
 If you do then that's a waste.
-High rate online savings accounts like the ING Savings Maximser can pay you to save by giving you up to 4.75% p.a. interest and paying it to you monthly.
+High rate online savings accounts like the ING Savings Maximiser can pay you to save by giving you up to a high rate of interest on your pinched pennies and paying you monthly.
 Moneyhound can help you compare high rate saving accounts now.

 Taking stock of your all your household expenses in one hit can help you save thousands when it all adds up.

 Was this article useful?
 Use the feedback button below or comment and share your tips on our facebook page.